 However, there are other reasons why parents feel guilty and question their parenting skills:

-1. Shouting at your child: As parent, it is natural to feel most guilty after losing your temper or yelling at your child.
+1. Yelling at the child: As parent, it is natural to feel most guilty after losing your temper or yelling at your child.
 "More so with working parents.
 They would have had a terrible day at work and when they come home, they vent that anger on their child,” observes Alen.

 2. Not spending quality time: When you are unable to unable to spend quality time with your child, of course you feel terrible about it.
 You worry that you are unable to give your best to your child and that he might feel neglected, as a result.
 It is possible that you fear that such a situation can create an emotional distance between you and your child.